Tenpi/Defuser/readme.md

 `(blue hat)++` \
 `(red hat)1.5`

+### Watermark Tool

+There is a tool for adding a watermark to the images, its recommended to use it to make it clear that the image is AI.
+There is also an invisible watermark that isn't visible but can be decoded from the image.

+### Image Sources

+You should generate sources for the images in order to embed them into the metadata of the trained model.
+The rate limit of a free saucenao account is 4/30s but you can add them manually by creating a file {image name}.source.txt with the source url.

 ### Important

 By using this UI you agree not to generate harmful or offensive content, plagiarize specific artworks or artists, impersonate